-Composition

-The Appointments, Remuneration and Sustainability Committee is made up of four directors:

-- > Mr. Roger Maxwell Cooke, Chair

-- > Mr. Alec Emmott

-- > Mr. Miguel Pereda Espeso

-- > Mr. Laurent Luccioni (\)

-The Company's Appointments, Remuneration and Sustainability Committee and Audit and Control Committee are made up of different members in order to ensure their independence from each other and to have as many external directors as possible sitting on the committees.
+Composition The Appointments, Remuneration and Sustainability Committee is made up of four directors: Mr. Roger Maxwell Cooke, Chair Mr. Alec Emmott Mr. Miguel Pereda Espeso Mr. Laurent Luccioni () The Company's Appointments, Remuneration and Sustainability Committee and Audit and Control Committee are made up of different members in order to ensure their independence from each other and to have as many external directors as possible sitting on the committees.
 Also, in accordance with the provisions of the Board of Directors' Regulations, independent directors make up the majority of the committee following the resignation of Mr. Laurent Luccioni in December 2021.
 The Regulations of the Appointments, Remuneration and Sustainability Committee were approved in 2019 to implement article 15 of the Board Regulations, which incorporated basic aspects of the composition, duties and running of the committee set down in the CNMV's Technical Guide 1/2019.
-These regulations were updated on 11 November 2021.

-The duties vested in this committee include appointing, evaluating, remunerating and removing directors and senior officers, and supervising and promoting sustainability practices in environmental and social matters.
+These regulations were updated on 11 November 2021 .
+Powers The duties vested in this committee include appointing, evaluating, remunerating and removing directors and senior officers, and supervising and promoting sustainability practices in environmental and social matters.
 Its powers specifically include that of verifying compliance once a year.
 It strives to make sure the candidates put forward are sufficiently honourable, suitable, solvent, competent, experienced, qualified, trained, available and committed to their duties, that the candidate selection process results in adequate balance in the boardroom as a whole, enriches the decision-making process and helps prevent conflicts of interest such that the common interest always prevails over individual interests.

-Due to the committee's increased responsibilities in the area of sustainability, it was renamed the Appointments, Remuneration and Sustainability Committee in 2021, since its duties included reviewing information and developments in relation to ESG.

-Activity

-The Appointments, Remuneration and Sustainability Committee met nine times in 2021.
+Its powers specifically include that of verifying compliance once a year.
+It strives to make sure the candidates put forward are sufficiently honourable, suitable, solvent, competent, experienced, qualified, trained, available and committed to their duties, that the candidate selection process results in adequate balance in the boardroom as a whole, enriches the decision-making process and helps prevent conflicts of interest such

+Shopping Centre Albacenter (Albacete)